imurnane/mi-code-challenge/README.md

 ## Your task
 The Simulator itself is ready to go.
-Your mission is to integrate it in a solution that enables users to trigger a simulation and save part of the KPIs (booking distances) in database and see the simulation results visualized in some way accessible through a webpage.
+Your mission is to integrate it in a solution that enables users to trigger a simulation and save part of the KPIs (booking distance bins) in database and see the simulation results visualized in some way accessible through a webpage.

 The code should not only fulfill the functional requirements but also be production-ready: that means clean, maintanable, well-documented, well-tested code with any necessary instructions to build/run it.

 ### Requirements
 - A webpage where the user can trigger a simulation and see its results visualized.
-- Run the database connection file `db_connection.py` and read the bounding box from sqlite to be used as simulation input
+- Run the load data file `load_data.py` and read the bounding box of Berlin `de_berlin` from sqlite to be used as simulation input
 - An API where we can trigger the simulation and get the results back.
-- Save the results of the booking distances in the `booking_distance` table in sqlite
+- Save the results of the booking distance bins in the `booking_distance` table in sqlite
 - Visualize the most popular pickups and dropoffs from the results of the simulation.
 It's up to you to choose how to visualize the data and justify your choices.

 The documentation for the Simulator can be found in the `simulator` directory.